-• int open(int control\id) throws JxfsException;
+• int open(int control id) throws JxfsException;

 This method must be the first method a control (identified by control\id) calls in a newly generated Device Control in order to use all other functions.
-Exceptions are the addXXXListener methods and getStatus()).
-A call to another methods throws a JxfsException with code JXFS\CLOSED.
+Exceptions are the addXXXListener methods and getStatus().
+The device service is required to obtain and cache device status before an open is issued; although precisely when this occurs is an implementation detail.
+A call to another methods throws a JxfsException with code JXFS CLOSED.